Five arrested after 14-year-old girl gang raped in Belgium

-(CNN)An investigation into the alleged gang rape of a 14-year-old girl in Ghent, Belgium is underway after five people -- including three minors -- were arrested, according to public prosecutors and local media reports.
+(CNN)An investigation into the alleged gang rape of a 14-year-old girl in Ghent, Belgium, is underway after five people -- including three minors -- were arrested, according to public prosecutors and local media reports.

-The young girl kill herself four days after the attack, which took place on May 14, East Flanders Public Prosecutor's office told CNN.
+The young girl killed herself four days after the attack, which took place on May 14, East Flanders Public Prosecutor's office told CNN.

 CNN affiliate news outlet RTL Info reported the girl was raped in Westerbegraafplaats cemetery in Ghent, after arranging to meet with a friend.
 She was then joined by four others who took pictures as they raped her and shared them on social media, the reported added.